NBISweden/sauron/README.md

 done (such as choosing the clustering that best defines the biological phenotype).
 For this purpose, one should run first run the scripts one per time.
-To do so, just comment out all other scripts not to be run and run `run_workflow.sh` via sbatch.
+To do so, just comment out all other scripts not to be run and run `run_workflow.sh` via `sbatch`.
 These scripts can also be run from the command line if necessary, but not recommended.

-1. The workflow already inludes the option to import 10X data using the `00_Create_Seurat_object.R` function.
-SMARTseq2 can be imported into the pipeline too, but for that you need to create a seurat object with the raw counts and the metadata separatelly and save as .rds file.
+1. The workflow already includes the option to import 10X data using the `00_Create_Seurat_object.R` function.
+SMARTseq2 can be imported into the pipeline too, but for that you need to create a Seurat object with the raw counts and the metadata separately and save as `.rds` file.

-2. Once the Seurat object is created, just run the `01_Seurat_QC.R` script (by commenting all other scripts and run `run_workflow.sh` via sbatch).
-It will generate several quality control plots and cell cycle classification scores, finaly resulting in the `Raw_Seurat_Object.rds` containig all the QC information, but not filtered.
+2. Once the Seurat object is created, just run the `01_Seurat_QC.R` script (by commenting all other scripts and run `run_workflow.sh` via `sbatch`).
+It will generate several quality control plots and cell cycle classification scores, finally resulting in the `Raw_Seurat_Object.rds` containing all the QC information, but not filtered.
 After this step, the script will also set the 1% and 99% thresholds for all main QC parameters and output a `Raw_Seurat_Object.rds`.
 You can choose either of these output